2020 Paris–Tours

 The 2020 Paris–Tours was the 114th edition of the Paris–Tours cycling classic.
 The race was held on 11 October 2020 as part of the 2020 UCI Europe Tour and the 2020 UCI ProSeries.
 Casper Pedersen, who was making his Paris–Tours debut, beat Benoît Cosnefroy, whose previous best result was third in 2018, in a two-up sprint to take the win.
-Pedersen's teammate Joris Nieuwenhuis, who was also making his Paris–Tours debut, won the bunch sprint from a group of five to finished third.
+Pedersen's teammate Joris Nieuwenhuis, who was also making his Paris–Tours debut, won the bunch sprint from a group of five to finish third.